ramanshah/slack_standup_snitch/README.md

 Configure as you see fit; name the bot creatively; put it in a crontab; and take good care of your people!

-## Other features
+### Other features

-`-r`: Dry-run the `standup_snitch` report to standard output instead of sending it to Slack.
+* `-r`: Dry-run the `standup_snitch` report to standard output instead of sending it to Slack.

-## Adding and removing users
+### Maintaining the user list

-You can manually maintain `users.csv` or add and remove users with included `bash` scripts, which will create a file `users.csv.new`, show you the proposed changes, and prompt you to verify the changes before applying them.
+You can manually maintain `users.csv` to add users (running `list_users.py` and merging the lists) and remove users (deleting lines from `users.csv`).
+However, since internships, vacations, and normal turnover means that the set of active users changes frequently, two `bash` scripts are included to make these tasks easier.
+Each script creates a file `users.csv.new`, shows you the proposed changes, and prompts you to verify the changes before applying them.

 * `bash add_user.sh users.csv new_user_name api_token.txt`
 * `bash remove_user.sh users.csv user_to_remove`